-It sounds all too familiar: limited budget, limited resources and a website that does not generate enough revenue, right?
+It sounds all too familiar: limited budget, limited resources, and a website that does not generate enough revenue, right?
 So if this is you, where should you start?
-If your online sales are low then conventional wisdom tells you to bring more people to your site.
-It is a numbers game after all, isn’t it?
-The more people you bring, the higher are your chances of converting more of these visitors into actually clients.
-Of course companies that sell conversion optimization services would disagree with this completely.
-But just like many other realities online, the truth is somewhere in between.
+If your online sales are low, then conventional wisdom tells you to bring more people to your site.
+It is a numbers game, after all, isn’t it?
+The more people you bring, the higher your chances of converting more of these visitors into actual clients.
+Of course, companies that sell conversion optimization services would disagree with this completely.
+But like many other realities online, the truth is somewhere in between.

 Why bringing more traffic to your site works?

 There is no to dispute that fact.
 Assume that your current site is only converting 5% of its traffic.
 Assuming that you are able to keep the same conversion rate as more customers visit your site; doubling your current site traffic will roughly double your site revenue.
 Of course there are a couple of things you will need to keep in mind when trying to acquire new traffic.
 You need to make sure that the traffic you are receiving is targeted traffic.
 If you just get any traffic to your site, then you can practically slash your conversion rate in half.

 Why converting current traffic to your site is even better?

 You already getting the traffic.
 And you can easily assume that 80% of your site visitors are interested in your product or services.
 They are already in your store.
 It is a question of converting them from mere browsers to actual customers.